PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/README.md

 // Retrieve the customer
 $customer = $billingService->getCurrentCustomer();

-// Retrieve the subscritpion for this module
+// Retrieve the subscription for this module
 $subscription = $billingService->getCurrentSubscription();

 // Retrieve the list and description of module plans